Thermodynamic stability of hard sphere crystals in dimensions 3 through 10

-Note that the center of mass contribution is here treated separately (first term), because it must be kept fixed in numerical simulations.
-The integrand, ${\langle U\rangle_\lambda = \langle r^2 \rangle_\lambda}$, is the mean square displacement of a system equilibrated with an energy given by Eq.~\eqref{eqn:einsteinEnergy}, which indeed does not permit system-wide translations.
+Note that the center of mass contribution (first term) is here treated separately, because it must be kept fixed in numerical simulations.
+The integrand, ${\langle U\rangle_\lambda = \langle r^2 \rangle_\lambda}$, is the mean squared displacement of a system equilibrated with an energy given by Eq.~\eqref{eqn:einsteinEnergy}, which indeed does not permit system-wide translations.
 In Section~\ref{sec:periodicRef}, we consider an alternative reference crystal given by a periodic potential whose center of mass is not fixed, and is therefore better suited for the study of $\Lambda_9$.

 Numerical integration of the integrand (using a cubic spline smoothing function) chooses $\lambda_\mathrm{min}$ such that contributions for $\lambda < \lambda_\mathrm{min}$ are negligible, and $\lambda_\mathrm{max}$ such that the remainder $\lambda > \lambda_\mathrm{max}$ approaches the result for a non-interacting crystal.
 In practice (see Fig.~\ref{fig:RMSEinstein}), setting $\lambda_\mathrm{min} \approx 10^{-4}$ and $\lambda_\mathrm{max} \approx 1400$ suffices.
 As $d$ increases, the first-order correction used to estimate $\lambda_\mathrm{max}$ has a smaller convergence radius, but above $\lambda_\mathrm{max}$ the integrand plateaus, hence that portion of the integral can be approximated as $\beta F_\mathrm{Ein}/N$, as expected.
 Note also that the integrand varies smoothly and monotonically, which validates the choice and implementation of the integration scheme.